CalArcher/top-coin/README.md

 ![](/readmeImg/performance.png)

-- The first big performance improvement I made was learning about and utilizing memoization (caching the result of a function's output).
-As each different page load was making another fetch request to my API, my load times were greatly reduced.
+- The first major performance improvement I made was utilizing memoization (caching the result of a function's output).
+Before doing so, each different page load was making an independent fetch request to my API; after making this change, my load times were greatly reduced.
 I implemented this by setting a global context that stored the fetched data.
-It would only make another fetch request if the page was manually refreshed, not every time internal pages were routed to.
-You will now notice that when clicking on one of the top 10 coins from the home page, its corresponding chart will load instantly, as well as when you return back to the home page.
+The page would only make another fetch request if manually refreshed by the user, not every time internal pages were routed to.
+You will now notice that when clicking on one of the top 10 coins from the home page, its corresponding chart will load instantly as well as when you return back to the home page.

-- Secondly, after running a Lighthouse audit, I noticed that the loading of all of my API data was taking a long time.
-I implemented compression middleware, and as a result, my time to interactive went from 1.3 seconds down to 0.8 - 0.9 seconds.
+- After running a Lighthouse audit, I noticed that loading of all of my API data was taking a long time.
+I implemented compression middleware and as a result, my time to interactive went from 1.3 seconds down to 0.8 - 0.9 seconds.

 <br/>

 ### What I learned

-I learned a lot throughout this entire process.
-From small housekeeping lessons to structural changes in how I thought about complex processes, like that splitting my controllers in separate files from my routes for organization and readability.
-The top three things I learned that made me into a better developer in this project were:
+From small housekeeping lessons to structural changes in how I consider complex processes, I learned a lot through the creation of Top Coins.
+The most important concepts I learned from this experience that I believe have made me into a better developer are:

-  1. Dealing with dynamic data in all manners, for example, making dynamic routes or making charts that can handle dynamic data.
+  1. How to utilize dynamic data in a website.
+For example: making dynamic routes or making charts that can handle dynamic data.

-  2. How crucial organization is from the **very beginning** of the project.
-Something I will now implement into my planning stage of making a project is laying out my file structure before hand.
-Trying to imagine and plan for the largest possible size my project could get to, and make the file structure suit that size is one way I will approach this.
+  2. Organization is crucial from the very beginning of the project.
+Moving forward, I will lay out my file structure early on in the planning stage of each new project.
+Planning for and constructing the file structure around the largest possible size for my project is one way I will approach this.

   3. React hooks!
 Before this project, I had heard of React hooks, but I was putting off learning about what they were, as the topic seemed daunting.
 In this project, thanks to the suggestion from someone on the 100Devs Discord, I spent a few hours diving into React hooks and how to build a custom React hook.
-I ended up using many built in React hooks, and building a custom hook that I needed for my project (/client/src/hooks/useFetchData.js).
+I ended up using many built-in React hooks, and even building a custom hook that I needed for my project (/client/src/hooks/useFetchData.js).
 By the end of the project, I was very confident with useContext, useState, and useEffect.

 <br/>

 ### Continued development

-- Currently, the site is not responsive or mobile friendly.
+- Currently, the Top Coins site is not responsive or mobile friendly.
 The main purpose of this project was to improve my talents in MERN, so I prioritized that first.
 In the coming months I plan to have this site fully responsive.
-- Right now, all of the links in the dropdown menus are to external sources.
-I would like to find a better way to do this, like having internal routes to that information.
+- Right now, all of the links in the dropdown menus lead to external sources.
+Ideally, I would like to host all of this information internally.
 There is still a lot to plan here and think about, so this improvement might be a ways off.
-- The last big piece I see that needs fixing is the individual coin's charts.
+- The last big area that could be improved is the individual coin charts.
 After around 250 data points are shown on the chart at a time, the chart starts lagging when you move your cursor over it.
-To solve this, I have the chart limited to 100 of the coin's most recent data points shown at a time.
+To solve this, I have limited the chart to show the 100 most recent data points at a time.
 This is not currently a concern, as it is highly unlikely that within a year, a single coin will have accumulated over 100 data points.
-My solution to fix this is to either:
+However, I know that my site should be prepared for any situation.
+My solution to optimize this is to either:

-  1. Display the data similar to how other coin tracker sites work, and have range selectors.
-If the user selects "all time data," I would have an array that has found the average price of however data points are necessary to keep the total data points on the chart (array length) less than 100.
+  1. Display the data with a method similar to other coin tracker sites and have range selectors.
+If the user selects "all time data," the site would average the selected coin’s price history into an array of 100 data points.

-  2. Make a page system with two clickable arrows which will show 100 data points on each page, or a horizontal scroll bar.
-This would be idea for getting the exact dates of when the coin was in the top 10 coins of the day.
-For accuracy, I will most likely chose this option.
+  2. Make a page system with two clickable arrows or a horizontal scroll bar which would display 100 data points on each page.
+This would be ideal for getting the exact dates of when the coin was in the top 10 coins of the day.
+For accuracy, I will most likely choose this option.

 <br/>